Pata (musician): 1979–1997: Early bands and X Japan

+X released their first album Vanishing Vision in April 1988 and toured extensively in support of the record.
+They became one of the first Japanese acts to achieve mainstream success while on an independent label.
+X are also widely credited as one of the pioneers of visual kei, a movement among Japanese musicians comparable to Western glam.
+Describing his own visual aesthetics, Pata said he had Nori from Tokyo Yankees, who was a roadie for X and had briefly attended a barber school, dye his red since every other member of the band had blond hair.
+Pata also shaved one side of his head because he liked punk rock.
+This later became a mohawk when X made their major label debut.
+When he first joined the band, Pata would borrow a leather jacket that Hide had worn in his previous band, but eventually switched to a longer one after seeing Steve Stevens in the music video for "Rebel Yell".
+Because it was rather plain, Taiji took it home and painted a punk-like image on it.

-X 's major label debut album, Blue Blood, was released in April 1989 and debuted at number six on the Oricon chart.
+Their major label debut album, Blue Blood, was released in April 1989 and debuted at number six on the Oricon chart.
 Its success earned the band the "Grand Prix New Artist of the Year" award at the 4th annual Japan Gold Disc Awards in 1990.
 Their third album Jealousy was released in 1991 and debuted at number one, selling over 600,000 copies.
 It was later certified million by the RIAJ.
-Shortly after the release of 1993's Art of Life, which also topped the Oricon, the members of X Japan took a break to start solo projects.
-Dahlia, which would become the band's last album, was released on November 4, 1996 and once again, it reached the number one spot.
-In September 1997, it was announced that X Japan would disband, they performed their farewell show, aptly titled The Last Live, at the Tokyo Dome on December 31, 1997.
+On August 24, 1992, at a press conference in New York City at Rockefeller Center, the band introduced their new bassist Heath and announced that they were changing their name from "X" to "X Japan".
+Shortly after the release of August 1993's Art of Life, which also topped the Oricon, the members took a break to start solo projects.
+Dahlia, which would become the band's last album, was released in November 1996, and once again, it reached the number one spot.
+In September 1997, it was announced that X Japan would disband.
+They performed their farewell show, aptly titled The Last Live, at the Tokyo Dome on December 31, 1997.